 The winter can be a harsh time for your skin.
 As soon as summer comes to an end, my skin begins to change as quickly as the leaves outside.
 By the time Winter arrives, my skin becomes very dry.
 Lotions, creams, and balms become constant companions for my hands and feet.
 My face however, has a different ally.
 When the cool dry breezes of winter come along, I abandon the light facial creams that sustain my summer skin.
-Facial Oil is the only thing that can keep my skin happy from December on.
+Facial Oils are the only thing that can keep my skin happy from December on.

 At first glance, using an oil as a facial moisturizer seems counter intuitive.
 Most people react to this idea with the concern that it will cause your skin to become too greasy.
 While that could be true in some extreme cases, most people's skin actually reacts quite well to facial oils.
 After all, most creams and facial serums are oil based.
 Water and emulsifiers are added to give the product the cool feeling and pleasant texture that we are so familiar with.
 Unfortunately, the commercial versions of these products are almost always accompanied by chemical preservatives and other questionable ingredients.
 Facial oils can be made in small batches that can be used quickly, eliminating the need for a strong chemical preservative.